berksudan/Distributed-Environment-Installation-Guide/2- HDFS & Yarn & Spark Installation/guide.md

 ![SS-3-4](./screenshots/3_configure_hadoop/4.png)

-- If everything is allright, you can now access the HDFS web UI by browsing to your Hadoop Master Server port ```50070```.
+- If everything is OK, you can now access the HDFS web UI by browsing to your Hadoop Master Server port ```50070```.
 Go to [http://master:50070/](http://master:50070/):

 ![SS-3-5](./screenshots/3_configure_hadoop/5.png)
 If you see a web page like shown above, then everything is OK for now.